ncoghlan/misc/notes/python3/questions_and_answers.rst

 :pep:`414`'s restoration of the ``u''`` string literal prefix that first appeared in Python 3.3 for CPython).

+Red Hat published Red Hat Enterprise Linux 7, with Python 2.7 as the system Python.
+This release ensures that Python 2.7 will remain a commercially supported platform until *at least* 2024 (based on Red Hat's 10 year support lifecycle).

 .. note::

    June also marks 5 years after the first production capable Python 3.x release, Python 3.1.

+**July 2014**: CentOS 7 released, providing a community distro based on Red Hat Enterprise Linux 7, and marking the beginning of the end of the Python 2.7 rollout (the CentOS system Python is a key dependency for many Python users).

 **April 2015**: Fedora 22, target release for the "Python 3 by default" Fedora migration plan.